2i2c-org/infrastructure/docs/howto/features/per-user-db.md

     extraContainers:
       - name: postgres
         image: postgres:14.5 # use the latest version
+        args:
+          # Listen only on localhost, rather than on all interfaces
+          # This allows us to use passwordless login, as only the user notebook container can access this
+          - -c
+          - listen_addresses=127.0.0.1
         resources:
           limits:
             # Best effort only.
 No more than 1 CPU, and if postgrtes uses more than 512M, restart it
             memory: 512Mi
             cpu: 1.0
           requests:
             # If we don't set requests, k8s sets requests == limits!
             # So we set something tiny
             memory: 64Mi
             cpu: 0.01
         env:
         # Configured using the env vars documented in https://hub.docker.com/_/postgres/
         # Postgres is only listening on localhost, so we can trust all connections that come to it